C. Hain, MD. • Page last modified:

 Diagnosis is based on history, findings on physical examination, and the results of laboratory tests.
 On physical examination, acutely, the face on the affected side is weak and eye closure is incomplete or absent.
 Sparing of the forehead would suggest a central facial paralysis rather than Bell's palsy.
 The naso-labial fold is flattened.
 Whistling is usually impossible.
 The tympanic membrane is normal unless there is a herpes infection of the ear (see Ramsey-Hunt syndrome).
 In peripheral facial weakness (Bell's palsy), after several weeks there is usually a characteristic rolling up of the eye when eye closure is attempted - -this is called Bell's Phenomenon (see below for a movie).

-See the Site DVD for more movies.
+See the movie listing page for more movies.

 Other cranial nerves may be affected too-- There may be inflamed circumvallate papillae (area supplied by 9), a decreased gag reflex (sensory 9), and palatal weakness (10th).
 Hearing may be affected due to involvement of the stapedius reflex.
 On recovery the face may show evidence of misrouting of nerve fibers (see section on prognosis).